marph91/joppy/README.md

 ### Server API

 The server API should work similarly to the client API in most cases. **Be aware that the server API is experimental and may break at any time.
+I can't provide any help at sync issues or lost data.
 Make sure you have a backup and know how to restore it.**

 ```python
 from joppy.server_api import ServerApi